Evaluating Efficiency and Novelty of LLM-Generated Code for Graph Analysis: Experimental Results

 Claude Sonnet 4 also adopted the Forward Triangle Counting Algorithm and incorporated hashing to optimize neighbor intersection operations, a strategy that theoretically should improve performance for common neighbors.
-However, its implementation exhibited significantly worse time performance compared to other models which shows its poor performance in implementing efficient code.
+However, its implementation exhibited significantly worse running time compared to other models, which shows its poor performance in implementing efficient code.

-The proposed implementations for each model are available in GitHub at https://github.com/AtiehBaratinia/LLMGeneratedCode.
-Table \ref{t:results1} then summarizes their comparative performance, both runtime and max memory usage, on the RMAT-18 dataset\cite{chakrabarti2004r}.
+The source code for the implementations produced by each model is available on GitHub at https://github.com/Bader-Research/LLM-triangle-counting/.
+Table \ref{t:results1} then summarizes their comparative performance, both execution time and maximum memory usage, on the RMAT-18 dataset \cite{chakrabarti2004r}.

 To comprehensively evaluate the performance of the generated code, we tested the corrected algorithms on graphs ranging from RMAT-6 to RMAT-18.
 This allowed us to observe runtime behavior across both small and large graphs.
-We also included an efficient human-generated implementation of Bader’s algorithm that incorporates sorting vertices, BFS traversal, and hash arrays, as well as two different implementations of Forward Triangle Counting algorithm with hash-based neighbor intersections.
+We also included an efficient human-generated implementation of Bader’s algorithm that incorporates sorting vertices, BFS traversal, and hash arrays, as well as two different implementations of the forward triangle counting algorithm with neighbor intersections based on hash.

-The results in Table \ref{t:results:intel9480} show that Claude 4 Sonnet Extended —and, to a slightly lesser extent, Gemini 2.5 Pro— achieved the fastest runtimes by trading increased peak memory for lower execution time.
+The results in Table \ref{t:results:intel9480} show that Claude 4 Sonnet Extended - and, to a slightly lesser extent, Gemini 2.5 Pro - achieved the fastest running times by trading increased peak memory for lower execution time.
 Both models outperformed every other LLM and even the human‐written baseline, despite relying on existing triangle‐counting techniques rather than inventing new algorithms.
-This suggests that, while large language models excel at optimizing and refining code, their current capabilities remain focused on improving known methods rather than developing fundamentally new algorithmic advances.
+This suggests that while large language models excel at optimizing and refining code, their current capabilities remain focused on improving known methods rather than developing fundamentally new algorithmic advances.